compscidr/icmp/README.md

   because of the underlying Flow API or something - it could be that there is some blocking until all of the attempts have failed for a particular host or something.
 I also would like to have tests for this library, so I'm going to try to implement that myself.
+- Upon further investigation - it appears that it might be related to the DNS resolution.
+There is no separation of timeout for DNS resolution and the actual ping.
+I have implemented this library such that there are separate function calls which are used, and separate configurable timeouts for each.